Get News & Updates Directly To Your Inbox

 The amount of the copay can change depending on where you go.
 You may have a $30 copay for a primary care doctor visit.
 A specialist visit may take a $50 copay.
 A trip to the ER could be as much as a $200 copay.
 Take a look at your member ID card.
 It will have a list of your copays for different types of visits.

-If you pay more, it is likely because both a copay and coinsurance are required.
+If you pay more than your copay, it is likely because both a copay and coinsurance are required.

-As always, if you have questions about your coverage before, during or after you use it, call the customer service number on your member ID card to speak with a customer service advocate.
+If you have questions about your coverage before, during or after you use it, check your benefits booklet or log in to your Blue Access for MembersSM (BAMSM) account.
+Or you can call the customer service number on your member ID card to speak with a customer service advocate.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.